Moment in Time: Stephen Walt (right), discusses U.S. foreign policy at the JFK Jr. Forum "Libya After the No-Fly Zone: Political Change or Civil War?"

 "What Role Should the U.S. Play in Middle East?"

 Newsletter Article, Belfer Center Newsletter

-Authors: Graham Allison, Director, Belfer Center for Science and International Affairs; Douglas Dillon Professor of Government, Harvard Kennedy School, Nicholas Burns, Roy and Barbara Goodman Family Professor of Diplomacy and International Relations, Harvard Kennedy School, Ashraf Hegazy, Former Executive Director, The Dubai Initiative, Joseph S. Nye, Harvard University Distinguished Service Professor, Stephen M. Walt, Robert and Renée Belfer Professor of International Affairs; Faculty Chair, International Security Program
+Authors: Graham Allison, Director, Belfer Center for Science and International Affairs, Harvard Kennedy School, Nicholas Burns, Roy and Barbara Goodman Family Professor of the Practice of Diplomacy and International Relations, Harvard Kennedy School, Ashraf Hegazy, Former Executive Director, The Dubai Initiative, Joseph S. Nye, Harvard University Distinguished Service Professor, Stephen M. Walt, Robert and Renée Belfer Professor of International Affairs; Faculty Chair, International Security Program

 Graham Allison, Director of Belfer Center for Science and International Affairs

 First, think carefully about American national interests.
 What do we care about more than something else that we care about?
 The United States has no vital interest in Libya but does have vital interests in preventing a substantial interruption in the flow of oil from the Persian Gulf.
 Second, know that the US cannot be, or appear to be, indifferent to an Awakening in which individuals are claiming rights our own revolutionary Constitution declares to be their endowment.
 Third, analyze comparative histories of analogous revolutions, beginning with Brinton’s Anatomy of a Revolution.
 Fourth, recognize that the transition from sclerotic, relatively-stable autocracies to more successful societies is certainly to be tumultuous and to risk many dangers.
 Fifth, differentiate: each case is different; one size policy does not fit all.
 Distinct histories, cultures, and societies will produce distinct dynamics.
 Finally, while attending to the downside, be alert to opportunities presented to advance American interests.